-- 5.1.
-Unless permission is granted, handheld technology should not be used to make calls, send messages, surf the internet, take photos, or use any other application during school lessons and other educational activities.
-Handheld technology is only to be used with permission from a member of staff. - 5.2.
-Students are not allowed to take photos of others and post them online. - 5.3.
-Handheld technology must not disrupt classroom lessons with ringtones, music, or beeping. - 5.4.
-Using handheld technology to bully and threaten other students is unacceptable.
-In some cases, it can constitute criminal behaviour. - 5.5.
-Handheld technology is not permitted in changerooms or washrooms. - 5.6.
-Should there be repeated disruptions to lessons caused by a handheld technology, the responsible student may face disciplinary actions as sanctioned by the classroom teacher and principal.
+5.1.
+Unless permission is granted, handheld technology, such as mobile phones/ laptops/iDevices/tablets etc., should not be used to make calls, send messages, surf the internet, take photos, or use any other application during school lessons and other educational activities.
+Handheld technology, such as mobile phones/ laptops/iDevices/tablets etc., are only to be used with permission from a member of staff.

+5.2.
+Students are not allowed to take photos of others and post them online.

+5.3.
+Handheld technology, such as mobile phones/laptops/iDevices etc., must not disrupt classroom lessons with ringtones, music or beeping.

+5.4.
+Using handheld technology, such as mobile phones/laptops/iDevices etc., to bully and threaten other students is unacceptable and will not be tolerated.
+In some cases, it can constitute criminal behaviour.

+5.5.
+Handheld technology, such as mobile phones/laptops/iDevices etc., are not permitted in changing rooms or bathrooms that may cause embarrassment or discomfort to their fellow students, staff, or visitors to the school.

+5.6.
+Should there be repeated disruptions to lessons caused by a handheld technology, such as mobile phones/laptops/iDevices/tablets etc., the responsible student may face disciplinary actions as sanctioned by the classroom teacher and principal.